sircharlo/meeting-media-manager/docs/_posts/2013-01-15-installation.md

 layout: null
 ---

-JWMMF does not require administrative privileges to install or run.
-To install JWMMF, simply download the latest installer <a href="https://github.com/sircharlo/meeting-media-manager/releases/latest" target="_blank">from here</a> and run it.
+MMM does not require administrative privileges to install or run.
+To install MMM, simply download the latest installer <a href="https://github.com/sircharlo/meeting-media-manager/releases/latest" target="_blank">from here</a> and run it.

 | Operating system  | File to download |
 | ------------- | ------------- |